CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 Industrial control equipment can be affected by both targeted malicious software attacks and by chance malicious programs aimed at compromising office IT.
 Possible infection routes result from data transfers, the use of removable media and mobile devices, or the lack of segmentation or control of data traffic.

 On the other hand, the use of anti-virus software can also pose risks to OT if there is no manufacturer release for the environment or if fault detection and active system interventions endanger the operation.
-A similar disruption potential (due to the disruption of connections) can also result from the operation of network-based Intrusion Prevention Systems (IPS).In addition, the use of anti-virus software requires regular updates.
+A similar disruption potential (due to the disruption of connections) can also result from the operation of network-based Intrusion Prevention Systems (IPS).
+In addition, the use of anti-virus software requires regular updates.
 If this is not guaranteed, new attacks by malicious software can not be detected.
 This also applies generally to attacks for which the antivirus software has no signatures.

 ### 2 5 Unsafe projecting process / application development process